- PHP Basics

 PHP mysqli_query() Syntax

-The syntax of mysqli_query() function in PHP, is:
+The syntax of the mysqli_query() function in PHP is:

 mysqli_query(connectionVariable, SQLcode, mode)

-While using either query() or mysqli_query(), to execute some query on the database, there are a lot of security concern comes into picture.
-Therefore we need to make sure, user can not use some malicious code to get into the database.
-This concern sometime called as SQL injection.
+While using either query() or mysqli_query() to execute some queries on the database, there are a lot of security concerns that come into play.
+Therefore, we need to make sure the user cannot use some malicious code to get into the database.
+This concern is sometimes called SQL injection.

 <?php $conn = new mysqli("localhost", "root", "", "codescracker"); if(!$conn->connect_errno) { $sql = "INSERT INTO `customer`(`name`, `age`, `email`) VALUES (?, ?, ?)"; $qry = $conn->prepare($sql); $qry->bind_param("sis", $name, $age, $email); $name = $conn->real_escape_string("Ethan"); $age = 31; $email = $conn->real_escape_string("ethan@xyz.com"); $qry->execute(); } $conn->close(); ?>

-In above example, the "sis" refers to, string integer string, the types of three parameters given to bind_param(), that are $name, $age, and $email.
+In the above example, the "sis" refers to string integer string, the types of the three parameters given to bind_param(), which are $name, $age, and $email.

-Note - The prepare() is used to prepare an SQL statement before its execution on the MySQL database, in object-oriented style, to avoid SQL injection.
+Note: The prepare() function is used to prepare an SQL statement before its execution on the MySQL database in object-oriented style, to avoid SQL injection.

-Note - The bind_param() is used to bind variables to a prepared statement, as parameters, in object-oriented style.
+Note: The bind_param() function is used to bind variables to a prepared statement as parameters in object-oriented style.

-Note - The real_escape_string() is used to escape special characters from a string.
+Note: The real_escape_string() function is used to escape special characters from a string.

-Note - The execute() is used to execute a prepared statement on the MySQL database, in object-oriented style.
+Note: The execute() function is used to execute a prepared statement on the MySQL database in object-oriented style.

 « Previous Tutorial Next Tutorial »